 If a person is infected, the remedies most commonly used would be the following.
 One dose every hour, but as the severity of the symptoms decrease, frequency is reduced.
 If no improvement is seen after 6 doses, a new remedy ought to be considered.

 So Joette, who claims to be a classical homeopath (classical homeopathy holds that it cannot prevent, only treat), is suggesting homeopathic extract of rattlesnake can be used as a preventative.
 WTF point n° 1.
 She then uses the standard homeopathic get-out of: “if the patient doesn’t get better, we try something else.”
-This implies that if the patient dies, it was because they had yet to stumble on the correct remedy: +5 WTF points, with an extra 10 awarded for doing exactly what homeopaths frequently accuse doctors of doing: faffing around with no real idea of what they’re doing until they hit on something that works, no matter how much the patient (or, in their case, the victim) suffers.
+This implies that if the patient dies, it was because they had yet to stumble on the correct remedy: +5 WTF points, with an extra 10 awarded for doing exactly what homeopaths frequently accuse doctors of: faffing around with no real idea of what they’re doing until, with luck, they hit on something that works, no matter how much the patient (or, in their case, the victim) suffers.

 We’ll add a massive 25 WTF points for “many homeopaths familiar with this disease” because, to my knowledge, there are none.
 Google doesn’t know of any either, as the Ebola-infected zones are under strict quarantine.
 The “many homeopaths” have therefore exactly the same knowledge as you or I: they read it up on a website, probably the CDC or the WHO.
 In other words, they’re trying to pinch the work of real scientists and doctors, some of whom are dying from the disease as a direct result of their fight to save others.
 This is perilously close to übercuntery.
 It’s standard issue homeopathy, though: prescribe a fake remedy based on the symptoms.
 Like cures like, remember?
 And there are no such things as pathogens, even if in their little world of doublethink the word “virus” may be used; there are only humours, or miasms.